-Cash at bank and in hand are basic financial instruments and include cash in hand and deposits held at call with banks.
+Cash at bank and in hand are basic financial instruments and include cash in hand, deposits held at call with banks and bank overdrafts.

 Financial instruments

 Financial instruments are recognised when the company becomes party to the contractual provisions of the instrument.